dadamnmayne/BlueTeamPowershellScripts/README.md

 # BlueTeamPowershellScripts
-A collection of self-made Powershell Scripts for Cyber Security Host Analysts These scripts "know normal".
-They scan any box and compares it to the artifacts of a normal box.
+A collection of self-made Powershell Scripts for Cyber Security Host Analysts
-You no longer have to memorize which scheduled tasks are normal or which processes are normal.
-These scripts do this for you.

 get-PersistenceItems.ps1
+This script "knows normal".
+It scans any box and compares it to the artifacts of a normal box.
+It contains strings saved in variables known as LISAs.
+A LISA is a string of artifacts from a clean Windows image that has never been connected to the internet.
+This script has "LISA scheduled tasks", "LISA registry keys", and "LISA running processes" You no longer have to memorize which scheduled tasks are normal or which processes are normal.
+This script does this for you.

 ![alt text](https://github.com/TerrySmithMBA/BlueTeamPowershellScripts/blob/master/get-ProcessesThatStandOut/get-processesThatStandOut.PNG)